dennishedback/benkpress/README.md

 - When trying to fit a classifier from a dataset which was loaded from file instead of generated in the application, an exception is thrown.
+- If a sample is imported before the application has a valid context, the application will crash.